Final-Fantasy-14-APK/.github/profile/README.md

 One of the standout aspects of FFXIV is its vibrant community.
 Players can participate in seasonal events, community challenges, and player-driven activities that foster camaraderie.
 The game also hosts regular updates that introduce new content, ensuring that players always have something to look forward to.

-## How to Download Final Fantasy XIV
+## How to Download Final Fantasy XIV APK
-Downloading Final Fantasy XIV is straightforward.
+Downloading Final Fantasy XIV APK is straightforward.
 Here’s a step-by-step guide:

 **Step 1: Create a Square Enix Account**
 - Visit the Square Enix website.